KnapsackPro/docs.knapsackpro.com/_posts/2021-04-08-how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec.md

 ### How to configure Redis on Github Actions

 You can use Redis Docker container to start Redis server on Github Actions.
-It's simple as that:
+See how simple it is:

 {% highlight yml %}
 services: